 So how did the country do it?
-By applying lessons learned from the deadly 2003 Severe Acute Respiratory Syndrome (SARS) outbreak, Taiwan was able to mount a timely response that focused on building trust amongst the constituency by focusing on two key aspects.51
+By applying lessons learnt from the deadly 2003 Severe Acute Respiratory Syndrome (SARS) outbreak, Taiwan was able to mount a timely response that focussed on building trust amongst the constituency by focussing on two key aspects.51

 Taiwan’s approach toward building trust provides some important lessons:

-The government regulator archetype includes organizations that develop rules and regulations to deter undesired or illegal behavior.
+The government regulator archetype includes organisations that develop rules and regulations to deter undesired or illegal behaviour.
 The Food and Drug Administration and the Federal Aviation Administration (FAA) are two examples of the regulator archetype.
-Humanity, transparency, capability, and reliability are all important trust signals for the regulator archetype, and, for some missions, they are absolutely critical.
+Humanity, transparency, capability and reliability are all important trust signals for the regulator archetype, and, for some missions, they are absolutely critical.

 In the trust survey, regulator agencies have similar overall trust scores to the innovator archetype (figure 12).
 Their profile overall looks quite similar to that of the innovators.
 For the regulator cohort, the competence scores (capability at 24, reliability at 21) exceed the intent scores (humanity at 18, transparency at 17).
 With the exception of educators, where all signals scores were close, this pattern of competence exceeding intent scores is common to every archetype.
 In fact, again excepting educators, both the capability and the reliability scores are consistently higher than either humanity or intent scores.60